 For Westborough, the first question can be partly answered through the diaries of Ebenezer Parkman and his son Breck Parkman.
 Although incomplete, the diaries cover a significant number of years from the 1720s through 1802.
-The published vital records list 444 deaths; the Parkman diaries and a few other sources note 390 additional deaths.
-Thus, of the total of 834 deaths, 53.2% appear in the published vital records and 46.8% in the Parkman diaries and other sources.5 The discrepancy between reported deaths and the total suggests a magnitude of underreporting that underscores the limitations of the published vital records.
+The published vital records list 426 deaths through 1802; the Parkman diaries and a few other sources add 436 more deaths.
+Thus, of the total of 862 deaths, 49.4% appear in the published vital records and 50.6% in the Parkman diaries and other sources.
+The discrepancy between reported deaths and the total suggests a magnitude of underreporting that underscores the limitations of the published vital records.

 The Parkman diaries provide two additional insights.
 First, while the vital records rarely note the cause of eighteenth-century deaths, the diaries provide information about the cause of death for at least some individuals, including accidents and diseases ranging from cancer to diphtheria, dysentery, and smallpox.
-Second, when aggregated on a year-by-year basis, the data, combined with the narrative entries in the diaries, provide evidence of the severity of, and response to, contagious diseases.
+Second, when aggregated on a year-by-year basis, the data, combined with the narrative entries in the diaries, provide evidence of the severity of contagious diseases.